 The more we walk in the truth, the more our knowledge (Greek: epiginosko) of God would increase.
 As we walk in truth and wisdom, He takes us in deeper and starts to reveal more and more to us!

-When we "know the grace of God in truth" as mentioned in verse 6, it strengthens us and enables us to bring forth the fruit of our salvation - despite of the circumstances we might face.
+When we "know the grace of God in truth" as mentioned in verse 6, it strengthens us and enables us to bring forth the fruit of our salvation - despite the circumstances we might face.
 But more than that!
 It also enables us to do so with joy!

 He (Yeshua) delivered us from the kingdom of darkness.
-He transfered (Greek: methistemi = transpose / transfer / translate / remove from one place to another) us from the kingdom of darkness to the Kingdom of Light, through His Son, Yeshua the Messiah.
+He transferred (Greek: methistemi = transpose / transfer / translate / remove from one place to another) us from the kingdom of darkness to the Kingdom of Light, through His Son, Yeshua the Messiah.
 His Blood redeemed us!
 Nothing can compare to Him!
 Nothing we could ever do could "gain" the salvation we have freely received through His Blood.

 In chapter 1 verse 17 we read: